-Now, I’m the first to admit that Peter Steele was a weird dude, and he got even weirder in his later years.
+Now, I’m the first to admit that Peter Steele was a problematic fave – and I won’t make excuses for some of the things he said, even though I do believe he was suffering from poor mental health in his later years.
 But to die at 48 years old is still a tragedy and I think the 7th and 8th grade girl inside a lot of us cried a little last week when we heard the news.

-So in honor of His Darkness, I give you Black No. 1 Brownies.
+So in memory of His Darkness, I give you Black No. 1 Brownies.

 Loving you was like loving the dead.